All about endometriosis and some things you can do to help.

 - Gluten

-- Non-fermented soy products (tofu, tamari & tempeh are ok) – avoid soy milks & processed soy products
+- Non-fermented and processed soy products (tofu, tamari & tempeh, are ok)

 - Caffeine